Shared-Reality-Lab/IMAGE-Monarch/README.md

 **NOTE:**
 You might will also need to do some (or all) of the following (especially for a Monarch on which this application has never been installed before):
 - Install Google TTS apk.
 Download the apk from a reliable source and install it via adb.
 You might also need to make sure that the TTS Engine is selected in the device settings.
 - Grant permission to the application to read from storage.
-Do this by running the adb command `adb shell appops set --uid com.example.hw MANAGE_EXTERNAL_STORAGE allow`
+Do this by running the adb command `adb shell pm grant com.example.hw android.permission.READ_EXTERNAL_STORAGE`
 - Create a directory `/sdcard/IMAGE/client/` on the Monarch sdcard for the application to read from.
 The application reads files from this directory.
 So you will need to copy over your 'graphic' files to this location.

 ### How do I use the application?